octo-technology/OpenTezos/docs/michelson/instructions.md

 #### LOOP_LEFT (loop with accumulator)

-Like the `LOOP` instruction, the `LOOP_LEFT` is a generic loop that handles an accumulator usually used for aggregating data during a repetitive process.
+Like the `LOOP` instruction, `LOOP_LEFT` is a generic loop that handles an accumulator geerally used for aggregating data during a repetitive process.

-The Michelson grammar defines the `LOOP_LEFT` instruction as:
+Michelson grammar defines the `LOOP_LEFT` instruction as:

 ```js
 LOOP_LEFT body / (Left a) : S  =>  body ; LOOP_LEFT body / a : S
 LOOP_LEFT body / (Right b) : S  =>  b : S
 ```

 LOOP_LEFT requires a `union` of a given parameter and an accumulator.
-If the left part of the `union` is initialized the process is repeated, otherwise if the right part is initialized then the process is stopped and the accumulator is returned.
+If the left part of the `union` is initialized the process is repeated.
+If the right part is initialized then the process is stopped and the accumulator is returned.

 Two examples ([#4](https://opentezos.com/michelson/examples#example-4--computing-a-sum-with-loop_left) and [#5](https://opentezos.com/michelson/examples#example-5--computing-a-factorial-with-loop_left)) in the _Examples_ section describe in detail the `LOOP_LEFT` instruction usage.